teamchong/DotNetForce/README.md

 following is the step by step guide to generate Schema for your org

+1) Install the latest version from nuget (v3.0.1+) https://nuget.org/packages/DotNetForce

-1) Download all the files from (Except DotNetForce.Schema.csproj) https://github.com/ste80/DotNetForce/tree/master/DotNetForce.Schema
+2) Download all the files from (Except DotNetForce.Schema.csproj) https://github.com/ste80/DotNetForce/tree/master/DotNetForce.Schema

-2) Place the files in the root of your project
+3) Place the files in the root of your project

-3) Open DEV.tt and update the your_app_client_id, your_app_client_secret, your_app_redirect_uri_for_server_flow_only, your_user_name_for_password_flow_only, your_password_for_password_flow_only https://raw.githubusercontent.com/ste80/DotNetForce/master/DotNetForce.Schema/DEV.tt
+4) Open DEV.tt and update the your_app_client_id, your_app_client_secret, your_app_redirect_uri_for_server_flow_only, your_user_name_for_password_flow_only, your_password_for_password_flow_only https://raw.githubusercontent.com/ste80/DotNetForce/master/DotNetForce.Schema/DEV.tt

-4) Run the DEV.tt using T4
+5) Run the DEV.tt using T4

-5) a new folder DEV should be created which contains the Schema helper for your org.
+6) a new folder DEV should be created which contains the Schema helper for your org.